J.S. Acker Park:

 Walk in front of the visitor center and down the ramp to the covered ramada.
 Take the hiking trail that starts at the lower left side of the ramada.
 Turn right at the trail junction.
 Continue straight until you get to the junction with trail # 305.
 Go straight ahead and then make a quick left.
 Walk past a bench and look for large dead trees on the ground, upslope from the trail.
 One of them is hiding the treasure.

 Walk in front of the visitor center and down the ramp to the covered ramada.
 Take the hiking trail that starts at the lower left side of the ramada.
 Turn right at the trail junction.
 Continue straight until you get to the junction with trail # 305.
 Turn right on # 305.
-Walk down hill to sign
+Walk downhill to sign # 11 and into a meadow.
+The treasure is hiding behind a nearby oak tree.

 MOUNTAIN LION SITE